dkalpakchi/django-scientific-survey/README.md

 Then run the server, as usual (`python manage.py runserver`) and access `http://localhost:8000/admin` to login.
 Then go to `http://localhost:8000/rosetta` to translate

-Afterwards addd your translations to GitHub
+Afterwards addd your translations to GitHub and create a pull request for them to be merged.
 ~~~~bash
 git add survey/locale/
 ~~~~

-If your language is not yet available in rosetta, [this stack overflow question](https://stackoverflow.com/questions/12946830/) should work even for language not handled by django.
+If your language is not yet available in rosetta, [according to this stack overflow question](https://stackoverflow.com/questions/12946830/) should work even for languages not handled by django.

 ### As a translator